potoshk/potos-docs/docs/advance/precompiled.md

 Precompiled contracts advantages:

 - Access more: Based on this framework, users can access the local DB storage state and implement any logic they need。
-- Better performance: Since the precompiled contract implemented on C++, the code will be compiled in Universal BCOS, and the underlying layer without entering the EVM for execution, which can have better performance.
+- Better performance: Since the precompiled contract implemented on C++, the code will be compiled in FISCO BCOS, and the underlying layer without entering the EVM for execution, which can have better performance.
 - Easy to start: Developers can use C++ to develop your own precompiled contracts to quickly implement the required business logic without learning the Solidity language.

 | Table Name    | Precompiled Contracts                                                                  | Solidity Contract                                      |